 CHECK OUT: Best Stanley Kubrick movies streaming now

-The stars are out in this political drama directed by and co-starring George Clooney, but Gosling takes the lead.
+The stars are out in The Ides of March, a political drama directed by and co-starring George Clooney, but Gosling takes the lead.
 He plays campaign adviser Stephen Meyers for Clooney’s presidential hopeful Mike Morris.

 But even the straight-arrow Stephen gets tempted by power as the plot goes on.
 A string of double-crosses, betrayals and scandal threatens to derail Morris’ bid to be the Democratic nominee.